 In fact, by the standards of Oheka, a French chateau-style castle designed by Delano & Aldrich and completed in 1917 by Kahn, the financier, on 443 acres near Cold Spring Harbor, Fair Field is no big deal.

 The 72-room, 25-bathroom Oheka had its own 18-hole golf course, a racetrack, and an airstrip.
-Kahn brought in thousands of tons of earth to build the 90-foot-high hill on which the castle stands.
+Kahn brought in thousands of tons of earth to build the 90-foot-high hill the castle stands.

-Even all that paled in comparison to the Castle Gould estate in Sands Point built by Howard Gould, son of Jay Gould, who made his fortune in railroads and on Wall Street.
-He built a 100,000-square-foot structure now called Castle Gould just to house his horses, carriages, and 200 servants.
-Eight years later in 1912, he built a second castle for his residence.
+Even all that paled compared to the Castle Gould estate in Sands Point built by Howard Gould, son of Jay Gould, who made his fortune in railroads and Wall Street.
+He built a 100,000-square-foot structure called Castle Gould to house his horses, carriages, and 200 servants.
+Eight years later, in 1912, he built a second castle for his residence.

-The 60,000 square foot, 40-room mansion was later called Hempstead House when the Gould property was purchased by Daniel Guggenheim, whose family made its fortune in silver and copper mining.
-Guggenheim’s son, Harry F., whose third wife Alicia Patterson founded Newsday, built his 20,000-square-foot residence called Falaise in 2913 on 90 acres that were subdivided from his father’s 262-acre estate.
+The 60,000-square-foot, 40-room mansion was later called Hempstead House when the Gould property was purchased by Daniel Guggenheim, whose family made its fortune in silver and copper mining.
+Guggenheim’s son, Harry F., whose third wife Alicia Patterson founded Newsday, built his 20,000-square-foot Falaise residence in 2913 on 90 acres subdivided from his father’s 262-acre estate.

-In Glen Cove, Charles Pratt, one of the founders of the Standard Oil Company and the founder of the Pratt Institute, purchased 800 acres that later became a family compound encompassing 82 buildings that included 21 residences.
-The surviving Pratt houses include the Manor House on Dosoris Lane, built by Thomas T. Pratt in 1911.
-It is now known as the Harrison Conference Center, which with later additions now has 198 bathroom suites.
+In Glen Cove, Charles Pratt, one of the Standard Oil Company’s founders and the Pratt Institute’s founder, purchased 800 acres that later became a family compound encompassing 82 buildings that included 21 residences.
+The surviving Pratt houses have the Manor House on Dosoris Lane, built by Thomas T. Pratt in 1911.
+It is now known as the Harrison Conference Center, which, with later additions, now has 198 bathroom suites.

 Oheka is being transformed over five years into a 50-suite luxury health spa.
-And the entire Sands Point complex, minus 36 acres, is now owned by Nassau County, which operates it as a museum and as an office for the county’s department of parks.
+The entire Sands Point complex, minus 36 acres, is now owned by Nassau County, which operates as a museum and office for the county’s Department of Parks.

 Opponents of the Sagaponack house say that the institutional uses of the great houses of the past, now that the mansions have outlived their viability as a private residence, bolsters their arguments that Fair Field is headed in the same direction – only in this case, right from the start.